A Deepness in the Sky: Plot summary

-The Qeng Ho arrive at the OnOff star shortly before the Emergent fleet, a few years before the sun turns on, at which point the Spider civilization will "wake up" and continue its climb into a technological civilization.
+The Qeng Ho arrive at the OnOff star shortly before the Emergent fleet, a few years before the star turns on, at which point the Spider civilization will "wake up" and continue its climb into a technological civilization.
 A reception held by the Emergents doubles as a vector to infect the Qeng Ho with a timed "mindrot" virus.
 The Emergents time an ambush to take advantage of the onset of symptoms.

-During these events, a concurrent history of the Spider civilization unfolds – mainly through the picaresque, and then increasingly political and technocratic, experiences of a small group of liberal-minded and progressive Spiders.
-Their struggles against ignorance and obsolescent traditions are coloured with oddly human-like descriptions and nomenclature, prefiguring some major plot revelations towards the end of the story.
+During these events, a concurrent history of the Spider civilization unfolds – mainly through the picaresque (and then increasingly political and technocratic) experiences of a small group of progressive-minded Spiders.
+Their struggles against ignorance and obsolescent traditions are colored with oddly human-like descriptions and nomenclature, prefiguring some major plot revelations towards the end of the story.

-Far above, after a close fight, the Emergents subjugate the Qeng Ho; but losses to both sides force them to combine and adopt the so-called "Lurker strategy", monitoring and aiding the Spiders' technological development, waiting until they build up the massive infrastructure and technological base that the visitors need in order to repair their vessels.
+Far above, after a close fight, the Emergents subjugate the Qeng Ho.
+However, losses to both sides force them to combine and adopt the so-called "Lurker strategy," monitoring and aiding the Spiders' technological development while waiting until they build up the massive infrastructure and technological base that the visitors need in order to repair their vessels.

 The mindrot virus originally manifested itself on the Emergents' home world as a devastating plague, but they subsequently mastered it and learned to use it both as a weapon and as a tool for mental domination.
 Emergent culture uses mindrot primarily in the form of a variant which technicians can manipulate in order to release neurotoxins to specific parts of the brain.
 An active MRI-type device triggers changes through dia- and paramagnetic biological molecules.
 By manipulating the brain in this way, Emergent managers induce obsession with a single idea or specialty, which they call Focus, essentially turning people into brilliant appliances.
 Many Qeng Ho become Focused against their will, and the Emergents retain the rest of the population under mass surveillance, with only a portion of the crew not in suspended animation.
 The Qeng Ho trading culture gradually starts to dilute this, by demonstrating to the Emergents certain benefits of tolerated and restricted free trade; the two human cultures merge to some extent over the decades of forced co-operation.